conan-io/docs/reference/conanfile/methods/configure.rst

     **Best practices**

     - Recall that it is **not** possible to define ``settings`` or ``conf`` values in recipes, they are read only.
-    - The definition of ``options`` values is only a "suggestion", depending on the graph computation, priorities, etc., the final value of ``options`` can be different than the one set by the recipe.
+    - The definition of ``options`` values is only a "suggestion", depending on the graph computation, priorities, etc., the final value of ``options`` can be different from the one set by the recipe.

 .. seealso::